shreyeshi-somya/shreyeshi-somya/README.md

 ### Hi there 👋

 #### Hi I am Shreyeshi.
-Username shreyeshi-somya.
 I am an experienced Analytics/DS Professional, looking for the best roles in US.

 - :mortar_board: I just gradauted from University of California, Los Angeles with a Masters in Business Analytics
 - 🔭 I’m currently working on my github profile. :laughing: